 Think of a lawsuit as a marathon- you wouldn’t just wake up and sprint the whole 26.2 miles.
-Lawsuits, just like marathons, take preparation, hard work, and time to complete.
+Lawsuits, like marathons, take preparation, hard work, and time to complete.

 If the expert determines that there is no liability found, then the attorney will notify the client, and the case will end.
 At this point, the client may either drop the matter or seek a second opinion from another attorney.

+After the NOC is sent, the attorney will file a lawsuit with the court.
 Regardless of whether the case is filed in court or arbitration, this is where the real marathon begins.
-Once the case is filed in court, the defendant is served with the lawsuit and a citation notifying the defendant of the lawsuit.
+Once the case is filed, the defendant is served with the lawsuit and a citation notifying them of the lawsuit.
 Each defendant must file an answer with the court approximately one month after being served with the lawsuit.

-Mediation is a process where a neutral third party (a mediator) is brought in to hear arguments from both the plaintiff and defendant and help the parties voluntarily resolve the case.
+Mediation is a process where a neutral third party (a mediator) is brought in to hear arguments from both sides and help the parties voluntarily resolve the case.

-During the mediation, the mediator will review the case, evaluate the claims on both sides, and help the parties negotiate between themselves to resolve the case.
+During mediation, the mediator will review the case, evaluate the claims on both sides, and help the parties negotiate between themselves to resolve the case.
 If the mediator is successful in getting both parties to agree to a final amount, then they will draft a settlement agreement.
-This is a written contract between the parties that is enforceable just like any other contract.
+This is a written contract between the parties that is enforceable like any other contract.
 If the mediator is unable to get both sides come to an agreement, then the lawsuit continues to move forward toward trial.

-7. Trial.
 A lawsuit will go to trial if both mediation and settlement negotiations are unsuccessful.
 The trial process involves both parties arguing their points in front of a judge and a jury of their peers.
 Trial can take anywhere from a few days to many weeks, depending on the complexity of the case and the jury deliberations.
 Once the jury has heard the evidence and comes to a decision, they will provide their verdict (or decision on the case).
 Once a verdict is made by the jury, the parties will have the court sign a judgment.

 While the above is the general process for nursing home lawsuits, there are a few things that may affect how quickly the case can move forward or the process that your individual case will take to be resolved.
 Each case is different.
 The attorney for your case will be the best person to examine the facts of the case and decide how to proceed.
-Below are some variables that may affect the process and timeframe for a nursing home lawsuit:
+Below are some variables that can affect the process and timeframe of a nursing home lawsuit: